Histotechnologist Schools

 • Accreditation: National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

-Harford Community College – Located in Bel Air, Maryland, Harford Community College offers a ten-month NAACLS-certified online histotechnology certification program.
+Harford Community College is located in Bel Air, MD, and offers a ten-month NAACLS-certified online histotechnology certification program.
 Eligibility requirements include completing biology, chemistry, and math, in addition to some laboratory experience.

 The online coursework is self-paced, and students can expect to spend an average of 20 hours a week on coursework and clinical assignments.
 Please keep in mind that due to some state policies regarding state licensure for histotechnologists, residents in New York, Florida, and Texas should consider a different educational program to meet unique licensure requirements.